Replacing a microprocessor and heat sink

 - Slide the server into the rack.

-- Reconnect the power cords and any cables that you removed.
+- Reconnect the power cords and cables that you removed.

-- Turn on the peripheral devices and the server.
+- Turn on all attached devices and the server.